Timendus/chip8-binary-format/CHIP-8 binary format.md

 given button trigger multiple CHIP-8 keys.

-Some platforms support two hexadecimal keypads, in which case the most significant nibble can be used to indicate that the key maps to the second keypad.
+Some platforms support two hexadecimal keypads, in which case the most significant nibble of the second byte can be used instead of the least significant nibble to indicate that the key maps to the second keypad.
 Some platforms support an actual full size keyboard or other inputs with keys.
 This use has not been specified yet.

 #### Example